-Guide to Buying a Duplex: Pros & Cons of Owning a Duplex
+Guide to Buying a Duplex: Pros & Cons of Duplex Ownership

 Searching for a home, especially your first, is one of the most exciting pursuits of your life.
 You’ve got financial freedom and you’re ready to use it to get a place all your own!
 And while you might be eager to ditch the shared walls of an apartment complex, don’t rule out buying into the shared walls of a duplex.
 There are plenty of reasons why purchasing a duplex could be the right choice for you.
 Let’s take a look.

 Duplexes are very popular in the U.S. The National Multifamily Housing Council claims that about 1 in 5 households currently live in a duplex.
 Although they may not have been on your radar while shopping for homes, owner-occupied duplexes can be a wise investment.
 Similar to a single family home, duplexes are essentially two homes that share a wall with another home.